This guide forms part of our blog and was written by Jason, who has over 15 years of experience in the roofing and gutter repairs industry.

 If the gutter has been leaking for a number of years, then green algae usually forms on the underside of the gutter part.

 Also, on the ground directly below the leak, you may see damp patches, algae, mould or moss forming, either on the ground or on the wall (or both).
-These are all telltale signs that you have a leak in the guttering above.
+These are all telltale signs that you have a leak in the gutter above that needs repairing.

-The easiest way to repair a gutter leak is to find the manufacturers name and order a replacement part.
+The easiest way to carry out a gutter repair is to find the manufacturer’s name and order a replacement part.

-Almost all semi-circular gutters are made to the same dimensions but “Squareline” gutters come in various shapes and sizes and most aren’t compatible with each other.
+Almost all semi-circular gutters are made to the same dimensions but “Squareline” gutters come in various shapes and sizes and some aren’t compatible with other brands.